-Class 12 Chemistry Chapter 1 Solutions is one of the highest-weighted units of the Physical Chemistry block, opening Class 12 with colligative properties, Raoult's Law, and concentration arithmetic that recurs across Electrochemistry and Chemical Kinetics.
-This handwritten notebook PDF runs 21 pages with hand-drawn van't Hoff plots, ink-coded definition boxes, and a night-before-exam recall card.
+Class 12 Chemistry Chapter 1 Solutions is a high-weight Physical Chemistry unit covering colligative properties, Raoult's Law, and concentration formulas.
+This handwritten notebook PDF runs 21 pages with hand-drawn plots, ink-coded definition boxes, and a night-before recall card.

 - CBSE Weightage: 6 to 8 marks (long answer plus a numerical)